asmodehn/Workshop/CMake/Wk/README.txt

 Wk CMake currently supports :

- - one main target per project hierarchy plus few simple tests files ( in test/ subdirectory )
+ - only one main target per project hierarchy
+ - Few simple executable tests ( in test/ subdirectory ) that dont require additional dependencies
  - target can be executable, library shared or static (module not tested yet, need a MAC)
  - source dependency ( in ext/ subdirectory )
- - bin dependency (in another Wk build directory )
+ - binary dependency ( in another Wk build directory )
- -